 Decoder is trained to map the latents $\hat{z}_0$ generated by the diffusion into text.
 These latents might be inaccurate and the decoder must take this into account in order to produce the best possible text.
 Therefore, we make the training task harder for the decoder by corrupting the input latents $z_0$ in order to mimic an imprecision of $\hat{z}_0$.

-In this section, we experiment with two corruption techniques: \begin{enumerate} \item Replacing $z_0$ with $z_t$ by the diffusion forward process, $Cor(z_0) = \sqrt{\alpha_t} z_0 + \sqrt{(1 - \alpha_t)}\varepsilon = z_t$. \item Adding a random Gaussian noise to decoder input, $Cor(z_0) = z_0 + \sigma \varepsilon$, where $\varepsilon \in \mathcal{N}(0, 1)$. \end{enumerate}
+In this section, we experiment with two corruption techniques: \begin{enumerate} \item Replacing $z_0$ with $z_t$ by the diffusion forward process, $Cor(z_0) = \sqrt{\alpha_t} z_0 + \sqrt{1 - \alpha_t}\varepsilon = z_t$. \item Adding a random Gaussian noise to decoder input, $Cor(z_0) = z_0 + \sigma \varepsilon$, where $\varepsilon \in \mathcal{N}(0, 1)$. \end{enumerate}

-The both techniques introduce the random noise into the decoder input.
-However, the first one attempt to mimic the samples from the diffusion model denoising trajectory.
-We implement it by randomly sampling the timestep from the range $t \in [0, t_max]$ and calculating the corresponding $z_t$.
-In Figure \ref{fig::decoder_zt}, we show the text generation quality in terms of Perplexity and MAUVE Score with respect to $t_max$.
+Both techniques introduce a random noise into the decoder input.
+However, the first one attempts to mimic samples from the diffusion model denoising trajectory.
+We implement it by randomly sampling a timestep from the range $t \in [0, t_{max}]$ and calculating the corresponding $z_t$.
+In Figure \ref{fig::decoder_zt}, we show the text generation quality in terms of Perplexity and MAUVE Score with respect to $t_{max}$.
 In Figure \ref{fig::decoder_z0_noise}, we present the similar result for the second decoder training technique with varying noise strength $\sigma$.
 To make the comparison fair we apply all decoders to the same latents produced by the diffusion model.
 Both plots suggest that there is an optimal amount of noise that should be added.
 However, the first technique results in a better performance.